xianlouis/mwl-docs/docs/introduction/experiencedBattletechPlayers.rst

 Double Blind
 ============
 The Legends server uses the double blind and sensor rules; they can be found in TacOps.
-Read them carefully to make sure you understand two things: 1: Visibility is only checked before and after a move, never during.2: prone mechs can hide behind lvl 1 hills and buildings.
+Read them carefully to make sure you understand two things: 1: Visibility is only checked before and after a move, never during.
+2: prone mechs can hide behind lvl 1 hills and buildings.
 This means that units can sneak up on the enemy while moving mostly in the 'open'.

 It is vital to learn how to find and cover your blind spots, and also how to exploit the ones the enemy has.There are more detailed guides to double blind available, but this is the big important thing to understand: just because you can't see the enemy, doesn't mean they didn't move through hexes you can see.